kjhass/PublicKB/Blueprints/evaluate-microsoft-sql-server-using-blueprints.md

     * [SQL Server 2016](//msdn.microsoft.com/en-us/library/ms143506%28v=sql.130%29.aspx)

 ### Exceptions
-* This KB does not apply to [Managed Microsoft SQL Customers.](//www.ctl.io/managed-services/ms-sql).
+* This KB article does not apply to [Managed Microsoft SQL Customers.](//www.ctl.io/managed-services/ms-sql).

 ### General Notes
 The following are quick tips/notes based on past experiences with customers leveraging this Blueprint.